Celery is a cool-weather crop. It requires 16 weeks of cool weather to come to harvest.

 Celery Harvest.
 Time from planting to harvest is 100 to 130 days from transplants about 20 days longer from seed.
-A 10-foot row should yield about 20 heads of celery.
-Start harvesting before the first hard frost when the head is about two to three inches in diameter at the base.
+A 10-foot (3m) row should yield about 20 heads of celery.
+Start harvesting before the first hard frost when the head is about 2 to 3 inches (5-7.6cm)in diameter at the base.
 Cut off the head at or slightly below the soil level.

 Storing and Preserving Celery.
 Celery will keep in the refrigerator for up to two weeks.
 Leaves cut for use as an herb will keep in the refrigerator for up to one week.
 Celery can be dried, canned, and frozen.
 Seeds can be used as an herb.

 ‘Golden Plume’ (85-116 days); ‘Golden Self-Blanching’ (80-118 days); ‘Green Giant’ (95-115 days); ‘Summer Pascal’ (‘Tall Fordhook’) (115 days); ‘Red Celery’ (120 days); ‘Starlet’ (120 days); ‘Utah 52-70’ (125 days); ‘Ventura’ (80-100 days); ‘French Celery Dinant’ (Chinese celery) (55 days).

 Celeriac (Apium graveolens var. rapaceum) also called celery root and knob celery is a relative of celery.
 The edible part of celeriac is its enlarged, knobby base which is part stem and part crown.
 Grow celeriac as you would celery; it is easier to grow than celery.
 Celeriac is ready for harvest when the base is 2 to 4 inches thick.